How to remove Weknow.ac malware from Mac

 How did I get infected?

 You downloaded Weknow.ac malware when you downloaded another piece of software, perhaps an upgrade or a browser extension.
 Because it’s bundled with what appears to be a legitimate program, Weknow.ac clears security when you confirm you want to install the piece of software you thought you had downloaded.
-It’s critically important that before you agree to download any update or program that you make sure you know where it has come from.
-Don’t respond to browser windows that pop-up telling you that you need to update software.
+It’s critically important that before you agree to download any update or program, you make sure you know where it has come from.
+Don’t respond to browser windows that pop up telling you that you need to update software.